alchemycodelab/alchemy-student-projects/README.md

+# Alchemy Code Lab Foundations I, Foundations II, Career Track Mid and Career Track Final Projects
-# This is a collection of the class projects for each cohort at [Alchemy Code Lab](https://www.alchemycodelab.com/).
+## This is a collection of the class projects for each cohort at [Alchemy Code Lab](https://www.alchemycodelab.com/).
-## Each cohort completes 4 projects by the time they graduate.
+### Each cohort completes 4 projects by the time they graduate.

-### For each project, you will find information on:
+#### For each project, you will find information on:

 - The point of the program the application was made in.